solidtime-io/solidtime/README.md

 ## Contributing

 This project is in a very early stage.
 The structure and APIs are still subject to change and not stable.
-Therefore we do not currently accept any contributions, unless you are a member of the team.
+Therefore, we do not currently accept any contributions, unless you are a member of the team.

 As soon as we feel comfortable enough that the application structure is stable enough, we will open up the project for contributions.

+## Security

+Looking to report a vulnerability?
+Please refer our [SECURITY.md](./SECURITY.md) file.

 ## License